VU Main Campus Energy Efficiency and Conservation Accomplishments

 Energy Efficiency in New Buildings/LEED Certification

-Since 2008, Campus Planning and Construction has incorporated energy conserving features in 10 new buildings or large renovations on main campus that have subsequently been certified as energy efficient under the Leadership in Energy and Environmental Design (LEED) program of the U.S. Green Building Council.
+Since 2008, Campus Planning and Construction has incorporated energy conserving features in many new buildings and large renovations on main campus that have subsequently been certified as energy efficient under the Leadership in Energy and Environmental Design (LEED) program of the U.S. Green Building Council.
 The following buildings are LEED-certified on VU main campus:

 Energy Use Behavioral Change Projects